mountaintom/Placeholder/README.md

 [![License](https://img.shields.io/cocoapods/l/TensorFlowServing-InceptionClient.svg?style=flat)](http://cocoapods.org/pods/TensorFlowServing-InceptionClient)
 [![Platform](https://img.shields.io/cocoapods/p/TensorFlowServing-InceptionClient.svg?style=flat)](http://cocoapods.org/pods/TensorFlowServing-InceptionClient)

-A simple demo of TensorFlow Serving on iOS
+A simple example of how to build an iOS client for TensorFlow Serving.
+Hopfully, this will help developers understand how to build clients and be a good starting point for building their own iOS projects.

 ## Please Note
 This is a placeholder for the real project that is here: https://github.com/mountaintom/TensorFlowServing-InceptionClient

 The demo works great if you clone the project and do a "pod install" from the Example directory.

-However, because of impossible to fandom combinations of moving, mangling and directory tree flattening by Cocoapods, I have not been able to get it to compile as a Cocoapod, yet.
+However, because of impossible to fathom combinations of moving, mangling and directory tree flattening by Cocoapods, I have not been able to get it to compile as a Cocoapod, yet.
 The real project will be placed here when the code is cracked.

 ![alt text](https://raw.githubusercontent.com/mountaintom/TensorFlowServing-InceptionClient/master/Screenshot.png "Inception Demo Client")

+The production level support iOS support for gRPC and Protocol Buffers is in Objective-C. There is experimental support for Swift.
+I will try the experimental tools to build a Swift version in addition to this project.

 ## Example